 Not only does red pop against my white cabinets, but it also stands out against our rustic stone fireplace.

 Rosie was very happy to pose for me.
-She obviously loves Christmas!
+Obviously, she loves Christmas!

 Red and black pillows dress up the cream colored sectional for the holidays.

 On my old sectional, I never changed the pillows because it was brownish and not very versatile.
-I love having a lighter color to work with in here now!
+Now, I love having a lighter color to work with in here!
 If I had been daring enough, I would have bought a white slipcovered sofa…but I don’t like living on the edge that much!
 Remember, I have boys and I husband who likes to snack while watching TV…

 I think I am going to miss all this color in here after Christmas!
 Maybe I will keep the red ticking striped pillows through Valentine’s Day.